Testimonial – Acute Gallbladder Colic

 On 30.9.09, twenty five days after beginning her holistic treatments she had another blood test that showed that her hepatic enzymes had began to reduce; gamma-GT from 324 to 164 (still high); SGOT from 188 to 22 (now in normal range); SGPT from 400 to 60 (still high) – the clinical chemist and medical doctor commented that this was an extremely rapid decline, indicating that the liver was beginning to regain functioning again.

 This test was performed 5 days after she had done her first gallbladder flush which removed a number of stones and 25 days into the holistic treatment programme.
 The blood results were encouraging as all pathological parameters were normalizing and this greatly encouraged her to continue.
-Besides, she was now feeling a lot better and the pain in the gallbladder region had reduced considerably and she was no longer getting shooting pains into her right shoulder.
+Besides, she was now feeling a lot better and the Acute Gallbladder Colic and pain in the gallbladder region had reduced considerably and she was no longer getting shooting pains into her right shoulder.

 During the gallbladder flush apple juice is taken which is high in malic acid, which is thought to act as a solvent to weaken adhesions between solid globules.
 Epsom salts (magnesium sulphate) are used because it’s believed it relaxes smooth muscle and will relax and dilate the bile duct to enable larger solid particles (like gallstones) to exit the gallbladder.
 Unrefined olive oil is used to stimulate the gallbladder and bile duct to contract and expel gallstones.
 The image above shows the number of stones flushed from the gallbladder the first time around.